Downloading and Compiling the Code

 PhysBAM_Geometry

 First note that this is not the full PhysBAM_Geometry described on the "How to Get the Code" page, it is a reduced set that is intended to be used by the PhysBAM_OpenGL and PhysBAM_Ray_Tracing libraries.
-There are two ways to get the source code for PhysBAM_Geometry.
-The first is by downloading: Note that if you are getting the code via zip file, PhysBAM_Geometry requires PhysBAM_Tools to have been downloaded as well.
+PhysBAM_Geometry requires PhysBAM_Tools to have been downloaded as well.

 Compiling the Code

 We use a combination of gcc 4.5.2 and SCons .96 to build our library on our linux systems.
 We do not have a build systems for other environments, such as for Windows or using Makefiles.
-However, if someone gets a working build system other than the default one we have provided, please send Jon Su an email, and we will gladly put a link to your version on this site (as well as your name, of course) to share with others.
+However, if someone gets a working build system other than the default one we have provided, please send an email to us, and we will gladly put a link to your version on this site (as well as your name, of course) to share with others.

 Once you have gcc and Scons installed properly, follow these steps to setup your build environment: